Factsheet: Prevention and Community Safety

 - how the project demonstrates innovation and/or best practice

-- the positive impacts the project is having on the local community in regards to addressing domestic and family violence and sexual assault
+- the positive impacts the project is having on the local community in relation to addressing domestic and family violence and sexual assault

-Nominations should include information on the project's development and implementation and, where possible, supporting case studies and data.
-For this award, you could enter projects which involve:
+Nominations should include information on the project's development and implementation and, where possible, supporting case studies and data to demonstrate outcomes.

 - driving sustainable change in community awareness, attitudes and behaviours related to the prevention of domestic and family violence and/or sexual assault

-- promoting local cross-community leadership and engagement in prevention and community safety
+- promoting local cross-community leadership and increasing engagement in prevention and community safety

 - providing support for those who are at risk of experiencing or have experienced domestic and family violence or sexual assault